Rankala Lake Kolhapur

 There are three gardens on the sore of Rankala Lake.
 One is in front of Shalini Palace.
 It is where you can enjoy boating in the water of the lake.

 One is on the other side of Shalini palace.
-And one is just before Sandhyamath.
+And one is just after Sandhyamath.

 I’ll also recommend you to enjoy the street food here.
 Street food is one of the main reason I hang out at Rankala. :p

 Rankala was dug as a stone quarry in 8th century.
 Later the underground water flooded the query in the 9th century after the earthquake, thus the quarry became a lake.

 The name Rankala adopted from the Rankabhairav temple which is believed to be submerged at the centre of the lake.

 This historical lake has a temple nearby with a big Nandi.
 Nandi is a vahan of shiva.
 (As per Hindu mythology Lord Shiva uses Nandi for travelling).

 The locals believe that the Nandi moves about a distance of a single wheat grain towards the lake and back about a distance of single rice grain daily.